Updated on 2025-12-05 GMT+08:00

 • Configure inbound rules for the security group associated with the GeminiDB Redis instance.
 For details, see Procedure.

 • There is no need to configure security rules for the ECS because the default security group rule of the ECS allows all outbound data packets.
 If not all outbound traffic is allowed in the security group, configure an outbound rule for the ECS.
-For details, see Configuring a Security Group Rule.
+For details, see Configuring Security Group Rules in Elastic Cloud Server User Guide.

 Connecting to an instance over a public network